-In 2007 and 2008, we also entered into executive employment agreements with Mr. Lea, our Senior Vice President, Chief Financial Officer and Chief Operating Officer, Mr. Donders, our Senior Vice President of Research and Advanced Development and Dr. Tweden, our Vice President of Clinical and Regulatory.
-On April 13, 2010, we entered into an amended and restated executive employment agreement with Mr. Lea, which amended the prior executive employment agreement entered into on May 21, 2007.
+In 2007 and 2008, we also entered into executive employment agreements with Mr. Lea, our Chief Financial Officer and Chief Compliance Officer, Mr. Donders, our current Senior Vice President of Research and Advanced Development, and Dr. Tweden, our current Senior Vice President of Clinical.
+On April 13, 2010, we entered into an amended and restated executive employment agreement with Mr. Lea, which amended the prior executive employment agreement entered into on May 21, 2007, and we entered into Amendment No. 2 to his employment agreement on January 27, 2016.
+We entered into an employment agreement with Mr. Hancock, our Chief Commercial Officer, effective as of November 17, 2014, and Mr. Hancock's employment was terminated January 6, 2016.
+Dr. Shikora has not entered into an executive employment agreement.

 These agreements have an initial term of one year and automatically renew for successive one year terms unless either party delivers written notice 90 days prior to the expiration of the current term or unless it is earlier terminated as described below.
 Pursuant to these agreements, these executive officers are entitled to a base salary, as set forth in the table below, or a higher annual rate if approved by the Board of Directors, and to cash and equity awards pursuant to our incentive compensation plan, contingent on the executive officers meeting certain annual objectives agreed to by them and the Chief Executive Officer.
 The agreements for Messrs.
-Lea and Donders establish that the target amount of these executives' annual incentive compensation may not exceed 25% of their respective base salary for that year.
-On April 3, 2008, in connection with the approval of the bonus award percentages for 2008 under the Management Incentive Plan, the company formally waived the maximum annual incentive compensation percentages set forth in these agreements in order to permit the maximum potential cash bonus awards under the Management Incentive Plan.
+Lea and Donders establish that the target amount of these executive officers' annual incentive compensation may not exceed 25% of their respective base salary for that year.
+On April 3, 2008, in connection with the approval of the bonus award percentages for 2008 under the Management Incentive Plan, the Company formally waived the maximum annual incentive compensation percentages set forth in these agreements in order to permit the maximum potential cash bonus awards under the Management Incentive Plan.
+Pursuant to Amendment No. 2 to Mr. Lea's employment agreement, Mr. Lea was deemed to have achieved 100% of the corporate performance objectives and individual performance objectives under the Management Incentive Plan and a 20% premium on his bonus for 2015.
+The agreement for Mr. Hancock established that the target amount of his annual incentive compensation may not exceed 40% of his respective base salary for that year.
 The agreement for Dr. Tweden establishes that the target amount of her annual incentive compensation may not be less than 24% of her base salary for that year.

-Greg S. Lea \$245,000
+Greg S. Lea \$ 245,000

+Brad Hancock 330,000

 Adrianus (Jos) Donders 235,000

 Katherine S. Tweden, Ph.D.
 218,000